-Hi, I am a fifth year Ph.D. candidate in Biomedical Data Science at University of Wisconsin-Madison, advised by Prof. Qiongshi Lu and Lauren Schmitz.
-Previously, I got my undergraduate degree in Statistics from Nanjing University.
+I will be a Postdoc at Stanford University, with Jonathan Pritchard & James Zou.
+Previously, I obtained my Ph.D. in Biomedical Data Science at University of Wisconsin-Madison, advised by Qiongshi Lu and Lauren Schmitz.
+I got my undergraduate degree in Statistics from Nanjing University.

 I am interested in the reliable use of AI/ML to accelerate genetic and scientific discovery, and in understanding the mechanisms and implications of treatment and genetic effect heterogeneity.